evansadasivan/Crypto-stable-coins-multi-model-forecasting/README.md

 ## Installation Guide

-* ### Important to note that the stable coin an analysis will require you to open the jupyter lab file in Google Colab.
+* ### Important to note that the stable coin analysis will require you to open the jupyter lab file in Google Colab.
 The crypto analysis will be handled with the following Anaconda environment, while the Google Colab instructions will just require a few pip installs.

 * ### Anaconda - conda environments
             <!-- (After installing Anaconda we need to enable the terminal commands) -->